GenericMappingTools/gmt/doc/rst/source/supplements/meca/psvelo.rst

 .. |Add_intables| unicode:: 0x20 .. just an invisible code
 .. include:: ../../explain_intables.rst_

+.. _-J:

 .. |Add_-J| unicode:: 0x20 .. just an invisible code
 .. include:: ../../explain_-J.rst_

+.. _-R:

 .. |Add_-Rgeo| unicode:: 0x20 .. just an invisible code
 .. include:: ../../explain_-Rgeo.rst_

+.. _-S:

 **-S**

 Selects the meaning of the columns in the data file and the figure to be plotted.

 **-Se**\ *velscale/confidence/fontsize*.